 Is a 14-inch laptop too small to be good for gaming?

 Several good 14-inch gaming laptops, like the Razer Blade 14 and Asus Zephyrus G14, are available.
 Whether or not they are good comes down to personal preference.
 MMORPG and FPS shooters should be playable with this laptop size, but consider getting a decent gaming monitor if you want a more immersive experience for RTS or RPG titles.

 Is a 14-inch laptop good for programming?

 Smaller laptops are not ideal for programmers as they lack the screen real estate and have lower performance.
-However, if you travel a lot, consider getting a 14-inch laptop as they take up less space in your bag and last longer than larger laptops as they retain the same battery size with a smaller screen.
+However, if you travel a lot, consider getting a 14-inch laptop as it takes up less space in your bag and lasts longer than larger laptops as they retain the same battery size with a smaller screen.

 I bought a 14″ notebook for my evening content watching.
 I wish that I had bought a 15 or even a 17″ notebook.
 It’s OK, but the scaling either makes things too big or too small.
 Strangely the 14″ isn’t much different than a 13.3″ notebook.